ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 * **Completion Time:** 10 minutes
 * **Knowledge Level:** No prior knowledge required
 * **Skills you will learn:**
-    * How to use Git with CORE
+    * How to use Git with Core

 ---

-### Collaboration in CORE Itself
+### Collaboration in Core Itself

-If you're not too worried about making mistakes, or just want to share quick things, CORE has many ways to share content already built-in.
+If you're not too worried about making mistakes, or just want to share quick things, Core has many ways to share content already built-in.

 If you're working with multiple people, instead of using "formal" source control, you could just publish templates to **Community Content** and have your teammates access what you make that way.